 Despite the prehistoric advantages that may have stemmed from keeping your ass hairy, there are plenty of motivations for cleaning the hedges down there today.
 Stank isn’t exactly going to help your social life these days, and besides that, butt hair isn’t exactly advantageous in the modern world.

 One of the biggest reasons to consider grooming is swamp ass.
 These days, we all wear at least two layers of clothing on our butts.
 We don’t need the fur down there to stay warm.
 It’s quite the opposite.
 A hairy butt plus all of that clothing usually makes things sweaty.
 If you want less butt sweat, consider some grooming.

 Dinglesberries Can Be a Problem

 Another powerful motivator is the existence of dingleberries.
 For those unfamiliar with the term, this is when poop gets stuck in your butt fur.
 You’ve probably seen it happen to a dog at some point, but it happens to humans too.
 Any amount of grooming eliminates this threat right away.

 On the more practical side, grooming can help with itchiness.
 First, butt hair is itchy on its own.
-Worse, it contributes to dry or irritated skin which can itch like you have ants in your pants.
-If you trim the hair and apply some skin care, you can best the itchiness.
+It contributes to dry or irritated skin which can itch like you have ants in your pants.
+If you trim the hair and apply some skincare, you can best the itchiness.